Italian imperialism under fascism: East Africa

 Unlike in British India, however, rule of law was almost entirely fiction in Italian East Africa, where Italian-native relations were governed in the context of a soon to be established racial hierarchy, and institutionalised terror like the Yekatit 12 massacre in 1937 after an assassination attempt on the viceroy, an enthusiastic proponent of ethnic cleansing in Libya, Rodolfo Graziani.
 Italian international isolation after Anglo-French attempts to appease Italy with a portion of Ethiopia before Ethiopia’s total conquest were leaked to the press and withdrawn after public outcry, were compensated by the Italian government falling voluntarily into the arms of Nazi Germany with the Rome-Berlin Axis of 1936, signed by a new pro-German foreign minister Galeazzo Ciano that would ultimately bind the fascist regime to its belligerent neighbour and destroy it.

 The so called “pearl of the fascist empire” lasted only five years as following Italy’s declaration of war on the Allies of the 10th of June 1940, despite initial successes in occupying British Somaliland, Italian East Africa was conquered in a highly successful Allied campaign led by British Commonwealth forces, with Free French and Ethiopian resistance forces playing major supporting roles, which led to the Duca d’Aosta’s surrender of the territory in May 1941.
-Similar Italian underperformances in Greece, North Africa and later metropolitan Italy itself would lead to Winston Churchill quipping that Italy was the “soft underbelly” of the Axis.
+Similar Italian underperformances in Greece, North Africa and later metropolitan Italy itself would lead to Winston Churchill quipping that Italy was the “soft underbelly” of the Axis; although contemporary sources indicate that this phrase was never used by Churchill in writing, and indeed was deemed inaccurate by General Mark Clark, who indeed described Italy as "a tough old gut".

 The former Ras Tafari Haile Selassie I was restored to his throne by the British, who occupied the former Italian colonies until the end of the war, when Eritrea was granted to Ethiopia in 1952 and Somaliland was permitted to become a Trust Territory of Italy under condition of a ten year limit for independence in 1949, which Somalia became on the 1st of January 1960, uniting with British Somaliland.
 Thus ended the indecorous comportment of Italian imperial rule in East Africa, overextended by a belligerent fascist regime in a vainglorious quest for parity with the empires of Britain and France.